TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/WritingContent/Index.rst

 .. _writing-content:

 ==============================
-How to Write Good Content
+How to write good content
 ==============================